Peak Sport Products

 Basketball has been Peak's strongest business since the beginning.
 Nowadays, the company covers a variety of sports such as association football, volleyball, running, tennis, and other sports.
 Peak is developing its business in America, Europe, Asia and Australia with more than 5000 exclusive stores.
 The company also owns many factories in Asia with 600 employees and more than 6,000 factory workers.

 Business areas

 Peak Sport designs, develops, manufactures, distributes and markets its sportswear products under the Peak brand.
 Peak Sport sells all of its products in China on a wholesale basis to distributors who operate, either directly or through third-party retail outlet operators, authorized Peak retail outlets.

 It also sells its products on a wholesale basis to overseas customers, as well as to overseas distributors who then sell the products to consumers, retailers or sports teams and clubs.

 In mid-2009, Peak Sport Products Company had a distribution network of 5,667 authorized Peak retail outlets in China, which were operated either by the Peak Sport's distributors or by their third-party retail outlet operators.

-Peak uses cotton from Xinjiang and has pushed back against reports of human rights abuses within the industry.
-Peak Chief Executive Ren Zhihua has touted Peak's ties with Xinjiang Litai Silk Road Investment, a company accused of using forced labor, in the face of criticism.